Steve McQueen: Early life

-Military service

-In 1947, after receiving permission from his mother (since he was not yet 18 years old), McQueen enlisted in the United States Marine Corps.
-He was sent to Parris Island for boot camp.
+In 1947, after receiving permission from his mother since he was not yet 18 years old, McQueen enlisted in the U.S. Marines and was sent to Parris Island, South Carolina, for boot camp.
 He was promoted to private first class and assigned to an armored unit.
-He initially struggled with conforming to the discipline of the service, and was demoted to private seven times.
-He took an unauthorized absence, failing to return after a weekend pass expired.
-He was caught by the shore patrol while staying with a girlfriend (Barbara Ross) for two weeks.
+He initially struggled with conforming to the discipline of the service and later said, "I was busted back down to private about seven times".
+He took an unauthorized absence, failing to return after a weekend pass expired, and was caught by the shore patrol while staying with his girlfriend, Barbara Ross, for two weeks.
 After resisting arrest, he was sentenced to 41 days in the brig.

-After this, McQueen resolved to focus his energies on self-improvement and embraced the Marines' discipline.
+After this, he resolved to focus his energies on self-improvement and embraced the Marines' discipline.
 He saved the lives of five other Marines during an Arctic exercise, pulling them from a tank before it broke through ice into the sea.
-He was assigned to the honor guard responsible for guarding the presidential yacht of US President Harry S Truman.
-McQueen served until 1950, when he was honorably discharged.
-He later said he had enjoyed his time in the Marines.
-He remembered this period with the Marines as a formative time in his life, saying, "The Marines made a man out of me.
-I learned how to get along with others, and I had a platform to jump off of."
+He was assigned to the honor guard responsible for guarding USS Williamsburg, the presidential yacht of Harry S. Truman.
+He served until 1950, when he was honorably discharged.
+He later said he had enjoyed his time in the Marines, remembering it as a formative time in his life: "The Marines made a man out of me.
+I learned how to get along with others, and I had a platform to jump off."

-Acting
+Acting career

-1950s and 1960s
+1950s

 In 1952, with financial assistance under the G.I.
 Bill, McQueen began studying acting in New York at Sanford Meisner's Neighborhood Playhouse and at HB Studio under Uta Hagen.
-He reportedly delivered his first dialogue on a theatre stage in a 1952 play produced by Yiddish theatre star Molly Picon.
-McQueen's character spoke one brief line: "Alts iz farloyrn." ("All is lost.").
+He reportedly delivered his first dialogue on a theater stage in a 1952 play produced by Yiddish theater star Molly Picon.
+McQueen's character spoke one brief line: "Alts iz farloyrn." ("All is lost.")
 During this time, he also studied acting with Stella Adler, in whose class he met Gia Scala.